Tokariew/tomenet/README.md

 ## Cross-Compling server using podman

-Get Dockerfile, init.sh and patches folder from this repo, put into the same directory.
+Get Containerfile, init.sh and patches folder from this repo, put into the same directory.
 Or download archive zip with [compressed branch](https://github.com/Tokariew/tomenet/archive/refs/heads/podman.zip) and uncompress it.

 Run this command to create podman image

 ```
-podman build --tag tomenet-server-builder -f Dockerfile --build-arg CACHEBUST=$(date +%s)
+podman build --tag tomenet-server-builder -f Containerfile --build-arg CACHEBUST=$(date +%s)
 ```

 Compile the server with